kannans89/RustRepo/21_Collections/21_collections.md

 ```
 The static method `new()` of the `Vec` structure is used to create a vector instance.

-Alternatively, a vector can also beb created using the `vec!` macro.
+Alternatively, a vector can also be created using the `vec!` macro.
 The syntax is as given below-

 ```rust